Rishabhjain2010/Kubernetes/kubernetes.md

      - The front-end of the Kubernetes control plane.
      - Exposes the Kubernetes API, handling REST operations, and acting as the primary interface for users and cluster components.

-   -etcd:
+   - etcd:

-    -A distributed, consistent key-value store.
+     - A distributed, consistent key-value store.
-    -Stores all cluster data, including configuration data, state information, and metadata.
+     - Stores all cluster data, including configuration data, state information, and metadata.

-   -Controller Manager (kube-controller-manager):
+   - Controller Manager (kube-controller-manager):

-    -Runs various controllers that regulate the state of the cluster.
+     - Runs various controllers that regulate the state of the cluster.
-    -Includes node controller (notices and responds when nodes go down), replication controller (maintains the desired number of pods), and others.
+     - Includes node controller (notices and responds when nodes go down), replication controller (maintains the desired number of pods), and others.

-   -Scheduler (kube-scheduler):
+   - Scheduler (kube-scheduler):

-    -Assigns work to nodes by watching for newly created pods and selecting the best available node to run them.
+     - Assigns work to nodes by watching for newly created pods and selecting the best available node to run them.
-    -Decisions are based on resource requirements, policy constraints, and current workload.
+     - Decisions are based on resource requirements, policy constraints, and current workload.

 2. Worker Node Components: